ElPatatin/inception-of-things/README.md

 # A graphical interface because the subjects says so…
 This good man may be the only one with a simple enough [guide](https://breder.org/alpine-setup) and actually funcional one at that on how to install a lightweight GUI on alpine.
-Basically at this point you want to install these packaged: `apk add --no-cache setup-xorg-base xfce4 lightdm-gtk-greeter xfce4-terminal firefox-esr mousepad`.
+Basically at this point you want to install these packaged: `setup-xorg-base xfce4 lightdm-gtk-greeter xfce4-terminal librewolf mousepad`.
 After this, add the service and start the GUI with `rc-update add lightdm` `rc-update add dbus` and start it `rc-sercice lightdm start`.
 (It should be now always start with a GUI on noot up).

 # Can we start the project?